 The Cancer and Blood Diseases Institute at Cincinnati Children’s offers the breadth and depth of experience you will need to prepare for a successful clinical and scientific career in pediatric hematology-oncology.
-Our cancer program is ranked No. 12 in the country in the 2016-17 list of Best Children’s Hospitals published by U.S. News & World Report.
+Our cancer program is ranked among the best by U.S. News & World Report.
 Our comprehensive clinical center, world-class faculty and high-tech research programs provide an excellent setting for this specialized training.
 The Hematology / Oncology Fellowship Training Program is an ACGME-accredited program with a curriculum incorporating an intensive three-year program that provides clinical and research training leading to eligibility for subspecialty certification by the American Board of Pediatrics.

 Cincinnati Children’s is a leader in clinical, translational and basic science research.
-More than 300 faculty members have secured more than $100 million in National Institutes of Health funding, with a total extramural funding of $120 million and an annual research budget of $225 million.
-Cincinnati Children’s ranks second in the nation among children’s hospitals in terms of NIH funding.
-Total pediatric research space is about a million square feet, the latest phase of which opened in 2007.
+More than 300 faculty members have secured nearly $130 million in National Institutes of Health funding, with a total extramural funding of $198 million.
+Cincinnati Children’s ranks third in the nation among children’s hospitals in terms of NIH funding.
+Total pediatric research space is more than 1.4 million square feet.
 The University of Cincinnati College of Medicine, across the street, is an additional source for professional collaboration and interaction.

 Fellowship Training Program Overview